crownlessking/web-ui/README.md

 ## Navigation

-This is the [appbar](https://material-ui.com/components/app-bar/#app-bar) with its link, at the very top of the page.
+This is the [appbar](https://material-ui.com/components/app-bar/#app-bar) with its link or the navigation bar at the very top of the page.

 If you want your page to have an appbar, define the `appBar` property in your page definition: